 Things to see in Vientiane

-Everywhere you go there's always places that you must visit and Vientiane is no exception.
+Everywhere you go there are always places that you must visit and Vientiane is no exception.

 The good thing about Vientiane though is that you can easily cover all the main monuments in one day.

-Wether you decide to do it by foot, with a tuk tuk, to rent a bike to explore by yourself or to get a guide, everything in this part of the list can easily but done in a few hours.
+Whether you decide to do it on foot, with a tuk-tuk, to rent a bike to explore by yourself or to get a guide, everything in this part of the list can easily but done in a few hours.

 Does that mean you should stay just a day in Vientiane?
 Not necessarily.

 But if you're on a short trip to Laos, one day could be enough to see the most popular sights of Vientiane.

 Pha That Luang

 One of the national symbols of Laos is Pha That Luang.